Feds Bring First Pandemic Relief Fraud Case - Law360

-But prosecutors allege Stavely, also known as Kurt D. Sanborn, and Butziger sought a total of more than $500,000 in relief to pay employees at businesses that were either fictitious, closed, or owned by someone else.
-Stavely is charged with aggravated identity theft, and Butziger with bank fraud.
+But prosecutors allege Staveley, also known as Kurt D. Sanborn, and Butziger sought a total of more than $500,000 in relief to pay employees at businesses that were either fictitious, closed, or owned by someone else.
+Staveley is charged with aggravated identity theft, and Butziger with bank fraud.
 Both men also face conspiracy charges.

+Staveley and Butziger were arrested on Tuesday and released on unsecured bonds after making their initial appearances.

+U.S. Attorney Aaron L. Weisman said during an online press conference on Tuesday that the first of its kind case follows Attorney General William Barr's March directive telling federal prosecutors to go after coronavirus-related schemes.

 Brian Benczkowski, chief of the DOJ's criminal division, said in a statement Tuesday that his division, which includes the Fraud Section, is working with other law enforcement agencies to go after fraud targeting the funds Congress allocated for pandemic relief in the Coronavirus Aid, Relief and Economic Security Act, known as the CARES Act.